 Users will initially incur some search costs associated with finding a suitable alternative and "menu" costs from trying to find an inexpensive and reliable supplier.
-This is unlikely to be significant and is already encompassed in the one-off R&D cost provided by industry from the COWI report $^{28}$ .
+This is unlikely to be significant and is already encompassed in one-off R&D cost provided by industry from the COWI report.

 There will however be some additional monitoring, compliance and enforcement costs to competent authorities to check that imports of substances are not occurring and that there are no imports of articles containing these phenylmercury substances.
-If a system to grant derogations will be needed the administrative costs will increase substantially.
-There will be a need for such a system if restriction option 2 (short phase-out period) is to be implemented without losing the performance of the products.